Nellie Quander: Presidency 1913-1919

 After leading the initiative to incorporate the sorority, Quander served as president of Alpha Kappa Alpha.
 In 1913, at the first Boulé at Howard, she was officially elected president.
 After having served six years, at the next Boulé in 1919 at Chicago, Illinois, she resigned.
 During her tenure, she wrote the constitution's preamble and appointed fellow members to implement the sorority's expansion.
 Later, Quander was selected as the first director of the North Atlantic Region of AKA.

 Quander established the first Alpha Kappa Alpha scholarship for a senior with the highest grade point average in the School of Liberal Arts.
 The recipient received a ten dollar gold prize.
 She also expanded the sorority's undergraduate chapters.
 She assisted fellow founder Beulah Burke to establish Beta chapter in Chicago, Illinois; Gamma Chapter at the University of Illinois at Urbana-Champaign; and Delta chapter at the University of Kansas.
 Quander was the sole founder of Zeta chapter at Wilberforce University.
-She continued to act as graduate advisor to Alpha chapter, and was a member of the Xi Omega chapter in Washington, D.C.